alexle/alexle.github.com/posts/dont-put-up-with-crap.markdown

 *"Gary, last night I had the best sleep in 3 years.
 I'm so relieved.
 On the other hand, I'm so damn pissed at myself for not doing this sooner.
 I don't know why I waited so long."*

 It's hard to believe Bob had put up with so many sleepless nights.
 It seems obvious to make a change or look for help right away.
 We all would, right?
+Don't be too sure.

 ##We're All Guilty##

-Don't be too sure.
 Odds are, if we looked closer at the annoyances we face each day, we would find a myriad of distractions, energy-drainers, and inefficiencies all around us.
 The sad part is how entrenched they've become in our lives, to the point that we accept them as truths.

 And that's where the problem lies.
-Not in that fact that crap exists and happens to us from time to time.
-But in why we constantly choose to put up with crap we have the power to eliminate.
+Not in the fact that crap exists and happens to us from time to time.
+But in how numb we've become to all of it.

-Why do we allow this happen?
+Why do we constantly choose to put up with crap we have the power to eliminate?
 Perhaps there are more important things to focus on.
 Or it isn't that big of a problem yet.
 Or we simply just want to put on our sweatpants and watch Netflix.

 Whatever the reason, the longer an annoyance lingers around, the more familiar and normal it becomes in our lives.
 Until gradually, it ends up as just another blip in our daily routine.